-I encourage you to support literary journals and buy the issue that features my work (see my CV page for details), but several short stories are also available online:
+Please support literary journals by buying the issue that feature’s Sandra work (see her CV page for details), but several short stories are also available online:

 The Bird at Hobart

-La Lloronna at Cezanne’s Carrot (first published by Versal)
+La Llorona at Cezanne’s Carrot – archived (first published by Versal)

 Sunrise Café at Verbsap

 I’d study my naked self: small-bodied and cross-legged on his sex-wrinkled sheets.
 I was less than two-thirds husband number three’s weight.
 Welterweight, just like husband number two, who’d danced slippy-skinned and knee-high with the great Nureyev.
 A real shit he was, husband number two told me.

 So there we are, in husband number three’s glorious parquet-floored bachelor pad, bay windows opening to a friendly expanse of green, dog walkers and maples a month away from turning leaves.
 Husband number two ducks and dives, wonders where to take off his leather jacket, decides to leave it on, hands patting himself down as if he’s frisking for knives, guns, a shield.
 He wears fingerless leather gloves, curling at the edges from wear.
 His best jeans.
 He’s dressed up for it.
 I feel a little ill.